 Full disclaimer before we begin: this is a fluff post meant as a playful ribbing.
 I am not a rabid fan out to chastise someone else’s opiate.
-I enjoy sports as a leisure activity, something I use to kill time between endeavors.
+I enjoy sports as a leisure activity.
 I recognize that I am watching millionaires play each other with absolutely nothing of consequence on the line.
 Hell, most of the players aren’t even from the cities they represent.
 I get it.
 Professional sports are inherently dumb.
 But, I still enjoy a good game of footie, and those who don’t are terrible people. (rimshot)

 This critique annoys me to no end.
 There are usually two main reasons why people say this:

 You have to think of soccer as full-contact chess.
 Attacking plays involve several calculated steps that often take several minutes to execute.
 There is also a three-act structure where teams feel each other out for the first 30 minutes, adjust to weaknesses during the next 30 minutes, then either attack or defend for the last 30 minutes, depending on how the previous 60 minutes played out.
 Once you understand what the hell is going on, you start to appreciate the sport as a giant head game playing out in real time.

 Furthermore, if you’re watching the ball, you’re doing it wrong.
 Sure, the whole point is to get the round thing in the rectangular thing, but that’s not a simple task.
 It requires a great deal of situational awareness to pick the right play at the right time with the right players.
-If you’re just watching the ball, you have no idea what the hell is going on and it can seem like a bunch of grown men kicking a ball back and forth.
+If you’re just watching the ball, then you have no idea what the hell is going on and it can seem like a bunch of grown men kicking a ball back and forth.
 But if you understand the tactics, you say things like “right back making a run” rather than “kick the ball.”

 Not enough scoring.